Table of Contents

 Chemical contamination of water:

 There are many ways by which Biological and Chemical Contamination of water happens.
-Some of them are by chemicals for example biocides, inorganic chemicals like phosphates and heavy metals.
-In drinking water, man-made organic chemical is found and these chemicals are said to comprise 10 to 20% of the total organic matter.
+Some of them are by chemicals for example biocides, and inorganic chemicals like phosphates and heavy metals.
+In drinking water, man-made organic chemicals are found and these chemicals are said to comprise 10 to 20% of the total organic matter.

 These chemicals can be easily identified as their molecular weight is very less.

 Organic contaminants: Organic contaminants include oil spills from the roads and concrete areas, pesticides and fungicides which originate from agricultural industries and are near the waterways.
 Organic compounds are found, both as a single molecule and as a suspended solid in water.

 Inorganic contaminants: Nitrogen, and phosphorus are some examples of inorganic contaminants.
 Metals and non-metals are also included in inorganic contaminants which are very harmful to humans.
 Many industries e.g. also contaminate the water by discharging the wastewater into the freshwater.

 Impacts of Biological and Chemical Contamination on the quality of water:

 - Damage to species: Some of the contaminants are lethal and cause physiological and behavioural changes in many species.
 This finally results in the reduction of reproductive success, and decrease in the immunity of those species.